'Irish abortions happen; they just don't happen on Irish soil'

 O'Donnell was in the later stages of pregnancy when she discovered that her baby had anencephaly, which meant her abortion would involve induced labor.

-"They give you an infanticide injection, which stops the baby's heartbeat, and then you're given 24 hours, so you usually have to wander around Liverpool like a zombie," she explained.
+"They give you a feticide injection, which stops the baby's heartbeat, and then you're given 24 hours, so you usually have to wander around Liverpool like a zombie," she explained.
 "Then you come back later, and they induce you, like a normal birth."

 O'Donnell and her husband returned to the hospital at 9 a.m. the following day and she gave birth about 12 hours later.
 The couple returned to their hotel at midnight, and within hours, they were back on a plane to Dublin.